Raccoons-Rise-Up/client-unity/CONTRIBUTING.md

 Project is currently using `2021.1.7f1`, later versions should work just fine.

+Note that you will need to setup the [web-server](https://github.com/Kittens-Rise-Up/website) and [game-server](https://github.com/Kittens-Rise-Up/server) as well if you want to login properly.
+(The client logs into the web-server then the game-server)

 ## Formatting Guidelines
 - Methods should follow PascalFormat
 - Most of the time `{}` should be fully expanded